Any life, no matter how long and complex it may be, is made up of a single moment – the moment in which a man finds out, once and for all, who he is.

 Just click on any photo to expand it.

 Do you have any shots you would like to share?
-We’d love to see them and include them here if you agree.
+Send them along!

 Interested in the history of Buenos Aires?
 Read on below…